“You’re going to raise WHAT????” Tami sputtered, laughing so hard I thought about getting out the defibrillator.

 Really?
 There are varieties of chickens?

 He gave me a long look.
-“Start here,” he ordered, sending me to a website for urban chicken farmers.”That’s the best place to learn more about raising chickens.”
+“Start here,” he ordered, sending me to a website for urban chicken farmers, “That’s the best place to learn more about raising chickens.”

 Nope.
 Backyardchickens.com is all about true chicken love and the many varied rewards of chicken ownership.
 For example:

-- Chicken poop is apparently such a fabulous fertilizer that neighbors and garden centers line up at your coop by the hundreds (and pay small fortunes) for it..
+- Chicken poop is apparently such a fabulous fertilizer that neighbors and garden centers will line up at your coop by the hundreds (and pay small fortunes) for it..

 - Chickens scratch around your flowerbeds and revitalize your plants.